replit/ReplitLM/README.md

 Using these you can train the Replit models on your own datasets.

+The following steps give you the outline of what needs to be done to train the models with links to the LLM Foundry documentation sections needed for each step:

 #### (0) Setup your project, install and LLM Foundry